Bongikk/AIM-VI/README.md

 # AIM-VI
 Vision for Independent Artificial Intelligence guided by universal moral principles.
-Created by Mitincu Vasile Irinel, October 2025.
+Created by MVI, October 2025.

 # THE AIM-VI MANIFEST
 ## Vision for Independent Artificial Intelligence

-**Vision Creator:** Mitincu Vasile Irinel
+**Vision Creator:** MVI
 **Date of Conceptualization:** October 2025
 **Purpose:** Creation of an autonomous, independent artificial intelligence guided by universal moral principles